its-ashu-otf/SecWin/README.md

+<h1> ⚠️ Under Work ❗</h1>

 # SecWin
-A Tool to make Windows more Secure and Privacy Friendly.
+A Tool that will make Windows more Secure and Privacy Friendly.